trentd22/cyberbot/README.md

 CyberBot is licensed under the MIT license, which can be viewed under the "LICENSE" file.

 The discord.py API wrapper is authored by Rapptz and licensed under the MIT license.
 [You can view the repository here.](https://github.com/Rapptz/discord.py)
+The CTFTime API is used for event and team integration.
+[Link to CTFTime.](https://ctftime.org/)